apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

   in `fs.s3a.assumed.role.arn` for testing assumed roles, and `fs.s3a.encryption.key` for encryption, for full coverage.
   If you can, scale up the scale tests.
+1. Create an Access Point for your bucket (using the AWS Console or CLI), update S3a configuration to use it ([docs for help](./index.html#accesspoints)) and re-run the `ITest*` integration tests from your IDE or via maven.
 1. Run the `ILoadTest*` load tests from your IDE or via maven through `mvn verify -Dtest=skip -Dit.test=ILoadTest\*`  ; look for regressions in performance as much as failures.